bumptech/BumpTableController/README.md

 Authors
 -------
-Various memebers of the Bump iOS team have worked on this code.
 The first version was written by [Ian Macartney](http://ianmacartney.com) while he was at Bump.
 Since then the various members of the Bump iOS team have contributed to it's continual improvement (In no particular order):

 * [Sahil Desai](https://github.com/Sahil)
 * [Jason Ting](https://github.com/jzting)